Theresa May: EU and Brexit

 On 5 February 2019, May gave a speech to business leaders in Belfast to address Brexit stating the United Kingdom's relationship with Ireland was closer than the 26 other members of the EU.
 She affirmed the government's "absolute" commitment to the Good Friday Agreement and stated that Britain would seek to have no hard border in Northern Ireland.

 It was reported in 2020 that former MI6 operative Christopher Steele accused May, while Boris Johnson was foreign secretary, of ignoring claims that Russia may have secretly funded Brexit.
-Steele accuses May's government of selling British interests short by not taking matters further: “In this case, political considerations seemed to outweigh national security interests.
-If so, in my view, HMG made a serious mistake in balancing matters of strategic importance to our country.”
+Steele accuses May's government of selling British interests short by not taking matters further: "In this case, political considerations seemed to outweigh national security interests.
+If so, in my view, HMG made a serious mistake in balancing matters of strategic importance to our country."

 In July 2020 the Intelligence and Security Committee report on Russia was released.
 It stated that the British government and intelligence agencies failed to conduct any assessment of Russian attempts to interfere with the 2016 Brexit referendum.
-It stated the government “had not seen or sought evidence of successful interference in UK democratic processes”.
-Steward Hosie, SNP member said “The report reveals that no one in government knew if Russia interfered in or sought to influence the referendum because they did not want to know,”.
+It stated the government "had not seen or sought evidence of successful interference in UK democratic processes".
+Stewart Hosie, SNP member said "The report reveals that no one in government knew if Russia interfered in or sought to influence the referendum because they did not want to know".
 However, the report stated no firm conclusion could be ascertained on whether the Kremlin had or had not successfully interfered in the referendum.